alphal00p/gammaloop/README.md

 1. Preferred method is through the Python command-line interface `gammaloop`.

-2. Alternatively, the same functionalities can be accessed programmatically, e.g. in Jupyter notebook, through the Python API by importing the `gammaloop` library.
+2. Alternatively, the same functionalities can be accessed programmatically, e.g. in a Jupyter notebook, through the Python API, by importing the `gammaloop` library.

 3. Finally, expert users may also find it useful to steer some of functionalities directly from the rust binary `gammaloop_rust_cli`.